Mayreeobi/Stock-Market-Analysis/README.md

 Perform a fundamental analysis of the companies to understand their financial health and growth prospects.

 ## Limitation
-The scraping was done for just a day, making it difficult to calculate moving averages like MA5 or MA10.
+Short Time Frame: The scraping was done for just a day, making it difficult to calculate moving averages like MA5 or MA10.